Huge traffic jams as Indonesia's Eid al-Fitr holiday exodus starts

 Some local travellers, however, remained cautious about the risks from Covid-19, though pointed to higher vaccination levels and the lower caseload.

 "Hopefully in the future, there will be no Covid-19.
-Hopefully we can go home every year," said Sri Suyanti, 35, another train passenger who was waiting with her daughters.
+Hopefully we can go home every year," said Ms Sri Suyanti, 35, another train passenger.